 And while you might be seeking that full-time dream job, remember that recessions have led many communicators to find fulfillment in freelancing – and the realization that they never, ever, ever want to work for someone else.
 Check out four tips for considering a freelance career; your career story; the National Association for the Self-Employed, the U.S. Small Business Association; Entrepreneur.com, SCORE, My Own Business, and America’s Small Business Development Center Network.

 Remember, your career is more important to you than to anyone else.
-Remember, your career is more important to you than anyone else.
 Put it at the top of your to-do list along with IABC resources and opportunities.